 - Announce the Tornado Warning on the PA system to notify all patrons to go to the locker rooms or leave the building safely.

 - Clear the Lobby.

 - Clear the Pin Weight Room.

-- Clear the Elm Room if it is in use

 - Clear the Willow Room if it is use.

 - Clear the Full Oak entering from the double doors and exiting into the cardio area

 - Clear the Cardio Area

 - Declare your areas cleared to the Building Supervisor over the radio.

 - Gather with patrons in the locker rooms

 - Wait for further instruction to be conveyed over the radios